 Have you experienced this kind of major dilemma in finishing all your important tasks but at the end-of-the-day you start working on different unimportant things or setting up goals with a due date but rescheduling it every time your goals are not done in the right time or doing easy tasks instead of the IMPORTANT tasks.
 To be honest, these examples that I mentioned are part of the indicators that you are procrastinating which may lead to good things or bad things.

 In a nutshell, procrastination is putting off things that you should be focusing on your plans now.
 This could really favor other tasks that are easy and comfortable that might delay your future plans without any right excuses to postpone it.
 Procrastination can be a good or bad habits for you.

 According to Steve McClatchy that, ”You’ve been taught that procrastination is bad it means you’re lazy, careless, disorganized, or unprofessional.
 But you can’t help yourself.
 You just don’t want to take the time to do something until the deadline is coming fast.
 There must be something you are getting out of it, that has been propelling this habit despite its bad reputation.

 1. Energy – Procrastinating your tasks can boost energy because you’ll get to have an adrenaline rush when the deadline is coming.
 Procrastination is using your fears as a motivator when a certain deadline is coming your way, that’s why energy is one of the strongest benefits of procrastination.

 2. Focus – It forces us to focus just to finish major tasks/plans that we set.
-The word ”Deadlines and Consequences” will trigger us to focus and be less disturb in doing some urgent works.
+The word ”Deadlines and Consequences” will trigger us to focus and be less disturbed in doing some urgent works.

 3. Easy – Make your perception in the tasks in a fun and easy way because you are not doing it immediately and you have a lot of time to finish it before the deadline.